 This seminar will meet at least two hours each week to allow students to discuss, evaluate and reinforce their student teaching experience.
 Expectations of being a professional, current trends and issues in early childhood will also be discussed.
 Anti-bias education will be examined, including self-understanding and facilitating an anti-bias curriculum.
 Students must receive letter grade of "B" or higher and pass the current Ohio Educator Assessment in order to apply for state licensure.
-UG

-Required Prerequisite Course(s): Take ECED 1351, ECED 2050 Required Concurrent Course(s): Take ECED 2110
+Required Prerequisite Course(s): Take ECED 1351, ECED 2050

-ECED 2999 - SPECIAL TOPICS IN EARLY CHILDHOOD EDUCATION
+ECED 2999 - SPECIAL TOPICS IN EARLY CHILDHOOD EDUCATION 3 Credit(s); 3 Lecture Hour(s)

 This course enables faculty members in the early childhood education department to present various topics of current interest to students throughout the college on a limited basis.
 The course may be offered twice before it must be discontinued or added to the curriculum via the required Curriculum Committee process.
-Semesters Available: As Needed UG
+Semesters Available: As Needed